Who is subject to the Personal Health Information Privacy and Access Act?

 - failed to protect your personal health information in a secure manner as required by the Act.

-To file a privacy complaint with our Office, please complete our Privacy Complaint form below or download the form (Found here) and submit it to our Office.
+To file a privacy complaint with our Office, please complete our Privacy Complaint form (found here) and submit it to our Office.

 Collection, Use, and Discloser of Personal Information

 Under the Act, custodians are only lawfully allowed to collect your personal health information where: